Shape-specific fluctuations of an active colloidal interface: Acknowledgments

 \section{Acknowledgments}

 We thank Professors ME Cates and M Muthukumar for useful discussions.
+We also thank the anonymous referee for their feedback and suggestions, which led to an improvement in the presentation of our results.
 AGS acknowledges funding from the DIA Fellowship from the Government of India.
 TB is supported through the Luxembourg National Research Fund (FNR), grant reference C22/MS/17186249.